qiskit-community/povm-toolbox/docs/explanations/projective_measurement.rst

    basis.
 Indeed, we have :math:`\ket{+} = H \ket{0}` and
    :math:`\ket{-} = H \ket{1}`.

+.. _pm-simulable:

 -------------------------
 PM-simulable measurements
 -------------------------

-We can extend the Procedures 1A and 1B to PM-simulable POVMs, which can always be achieved by ra randomization technique.
+We can extend the Procedures 1A and 1B to PM-simulable POVMs, which can always be achieved by a :ref:`randomization technique <randomization>`.
 Suppose we want to perform the measurement associated with the POVM
 :math:`\mathbf{M} = \biguplus_i q_i \mathbf{P}_i = \{q_i \ketbra{\psi^{i}_k}{\psi^{i}_k} \}_{(i,k)}`,
 where :math:`\{q_i\}_i` is a probability distribution and